 - While the balls are chilling, place 1¼ cups of dark chocolate chips into a medium-sized microwavable bowl, with 1 tablespoon of coconut oil.
 Microwave for 30-second intervals, until melted, stirring every 30 seconds.

-- Once all the truffles are coated take the remaining chocolate and scoop it into a pastry bag or zip lock bag.
-Snip the end of the bag, and very carefully drizzle zig-zag lines across the chilled truffles.
+- Once all the truffles are coated take the remaining chocolate and pour it into a pastry bag or zip lock bag.
+Snip the end of the bag, and carefully drizzle zig-zag lines across the chilled truffles.
 Return the truffles to the freezer one last time for 10 minutes.

 - Remove the truffles from the freezer.
 Take a sharp knife and trim some of the excess chocolate around the base, creating perfectly round truffles.
 Place the truffles in small cupcake liners.

 - Store in a tightly sealed container in the freezer for up to 1 month.
 Remove the truffles from the freezer, allowing them to thaw for 30 minutes before serving.